TurkeyKittin/SPTSkillsetModpack/user/mods/DanW-SPTQuestingBots/README.md

 * Bots sometimes unlock doors for no reason if they can't properly resolve their quest locations.
 * A *"Destroying GameObjects immediately is not permitted during physics trigger/contact, animation event callbacks or OnValidate.
 You must use Destroy instead."* error will sometimes appear in the game console after a bot unlocks a door.
 This can be ignored.
 * Player-level ranges for some quests are not reasonable, so bots may do late-game quests at low player levels and vice versa.
 This is because EFT has no minimum level defined for several quest lines.
+* Extraction via Questing Bots is only partially implemented

 **---------- Credits ----------**